ITR Filing Deadline Missed? Last chance to claim your tax refund.

 The Public Provident Fund (PPF) is a government-supported savings scheme offering numerous advantages.
 It stands as one of India’s leading and tax-effective savings plans, aiming to foster savings habits and offer financial stability to individuals.

 Functioning as a long-term investment, PPF reaches maturity after 15 years, ensuring guaranteed returns.
 The government periodically reviews its interest rate, potentially adjusting it every quarter.
-Presently, the interest rate stands at 7.1%.
+Presently, the interest rate stands at 7.1% (Q3 of FY 2024-25) and the deposits can be made up to 1.50 lakh INR in a financial year.

 Public Provident Fund is simply defined as Exempt, Exempt, and Exempt (EEE) as it offers exceptional tax benefits to its subscribers under Section 80C.
 This popular long-term investment scheme was launched by the Government of India, offering financial security with reasonable interest rates and returns that are fully exempt from tax.